bradleygrant/OSSU-Computer-Science-Coursework/README.md

   - [Final Project](#final-project)

 # Summary
-My name is Bradley Grant, and in fall of 2018 I became a student of the Open Source Society Univerity.
+My name is Bradley Grant, and in summer of 2018 I became a student of the Open Source Society Univerity.
 This repository tracks my progress through the [OSSU Computer Science curriculum](https://github.com/ossu/computer-science).
 My work is tracked in private repositories, where applicable, so that no honor policies are broken.

 OSSU describes the program as: